Best Mattress for Sleep Apnea: Reviews and Buyer’s Guide

 Those who sleep on their backs are at a higher risk to develop and worsen sleep apnea symptoms.
 This is largely due to the tongue falling back and the collapse of soft tissue at the back of the throat.
 We highly recommend switching to the side sleeping position.

 If, for whatever reason, you are unable to do this, we encourage you to invest in a wedge pillow.
 The raised elevation to the upper body will not only open airways, but prevent airway obstruction.
+For greater customization at a higher price, you can also pair a mattress for back sleeping with an adjustable base.

 While better than back sleeping, stomach sleeping is still not an ideal sleeping position.
 Breathing may improve with reduced snoring, but the additional pressure placed on the lower back goes against its natural curve.
 Back pain and an increased risk of sciatica can occur as a result of stomach sleeping.